nadavilder/Story-List-App/README.md

 1. Start the development server: npm run dev

    This will launch the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) in your browser.
+Open http://localhost:5173/Story-List-App/ in your browser.

+2. run backend server:
+   cd backend
+   node app.js

 2. Begin adding your stories by using the app's intuitive interface.